myllynen/aap-troubleshooting-guide/README.md

 [https://aap.example.com/api/v2/jobs/1234/stdout/](https://aap.example.com/api/v2/jobs/1234/stdout/)

+The output can be downloaded in plain text format by adding `?format=txt` to end of the URL.

 ### Debugging a Job

 In case a job is not completing as expected it may be a good idea to